What is an investigational drug?

-PRO-140 is currently being studied in Phase II clinical trials.
+PRO-140 is currently being studied in Phase II clinical trials.2

 What have recent studies shown about PRO-140?

-In this study, PRO-140 at all dosages studied was shown to have significant antiviral activity.
+In this study, PRO-140 at all of the dosages studied was shown to have significant antiviral activity.
 In terms of safety, PRO-140 was generally well tolerated.
-No drug-related serious adverse events occurred.
+No drug-related serious side effects occurred.7,8

-An additional Phase II trial of long-acting subcutaneous PRO-140 is underway in HIV-infected injection drug users with viral rebound and poor adherence to prior antiretroviral therapy.
+An additional Phase II study of long-acting PRO-140 given by SC infusion is under way in HIV-infected injection drug users who have viral rebound (detectable levels of HIV after a period of undetectable levels) and who had poor adherence to prior HIV medicine treatment.9

 Where can I get more information about clinical trials studying PRO-140?

 study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov